Holindauer/ML-Projects/README.md

 deep learning.
 It is regularly updated.
 My initial Explorations of deep learning used the TensorFlow framework.
 I have since switched to PyTorch.

-ML_Fundamentals --- contains many of my foundation projects.
+ML_Fundamentals --- contains many of my foundational projects.
 It is not regularly updated